Walsh's anger and frustration over a "bumbling" police investigation of

 I requested this book for Christmas last year and started reading it before

 I finished opening the rest of my presents.
-I had to put it down a few
+I had to put it down a few times

 to catch my breathe and go give my kids and a husband a big hug.
 My